splunk/observability-workshop/docs/smartagent/prep.md

     $INSTANCE = ("ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz".tochararray() | sort {Get-Random})[0..3] -join ''
     ```

 If you are using your own AWS/EC2 instance please skip to [3.
-Launch Instance](../../smartagent/prep/#3-launch-instance) and select the **Launch AWS/EC2 instance** tab
+Launch Instance](../../smartagent/prep/#3-launch-instance) section and select the **Launch AWS/EC2 instance** tab

 ---